Draft Day 3: Kickers and running backs take NFL spotlight

 “I was just hanging out and just waiting for a call, and I’m so glad it was Washington that called,” Howell said.
 “This is a perfect spot for me.
 It’s a team I wanted to play for all along.”

+“I am continuing to be myself,” he said.
+“I am not trying to be anybody else.
+I am going to come to work every day and get 1% better.
+That is how I look at it.
+I do not worry too much about the naysayers and critics.
+The Patriots believe in me, and those coaches, players, and organization believed in me, and those are the people I’m going to try to prove right, that this pick was the right one.”

+No surprise that the national champion Georgia Bulldogs were dominating these proceedings, either.
+They set a record through six rounds by having 15 selected: eight on defense, six on offense, and punter Camarda.

-AP Sports Writers Stephen Whyno, Tom Withers, Fred Goodall and Noah Trister contributed.
+AP Sports Writers Charles Odum, Stephen Whyno, Tom Withers, Fred Goodall and Noah Trister contributed.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL